-NOTES TO THE COMPREHENSIVE INCOME STATEMENT - Year to Date and Full Year Variances ıll Year - \$0.1M Favourable
+NOTES TO THE COMPREHENSIVE INCOME STATEMENT - Year to Date and Full Year Variances

-1. Rates and charges
+1. Rates and charges Year to Date \$0.1M Favourable Additional waste services charges received for new services which will be offset by the costs of providing these additional services.
+Full Year \$0.1M Favourable Additional waste services charges received for new services which will be offset by the costs of providing these additional services.
 Additional waste services charges received for new services which will be offset by the costs of providing these additional services.

-Additional waste services charges received for new services which will be offset by the costs of providing these additional services.

-2. Statutory fees and fines

-Favourable variance in Planning permits \$0.1M and fines from Legal Proceeding \$0.1M.

-Favourable variances in Planning permits \$0.1M and fines from Legal Proceeding \$0.1M expected to be partially offset by various unfavourable variances including parking fines and building approvals ull Year -
+2. Statutory fees and fines Year to Date \$0.2M Favourable Favourable variance in Planning permits \$0.1M and fines from Legal Proceeding \$0.1M.
+Full Year \$0.1M Favourable Favourable variances in Planning permits \$0.1M and fines from Legal Proceeding \$0.1M expected to be partially offset by various unfavourable variances including parking fines and building approvals.
 3. User fees